pikiton/Tor-Portable/README.md

 **Tor is not a browser!**

 The link to the repository was changed 07.01.2026.
-[See why](https://github.com/Chara-Freedom/Tor-Portable/issues/8#issuecomment-3717797267).
+[Here's why](https://github.com/Chara-Freedom/Tor-Portable/issues/8#issuecomment-3717797267).

 ---
 # Tor Portable